kornelski/dssim/README.md

 # RGBA Structural Similarity

-This tool computes (dis)similarity between two or more PNG images using an algorithm approximating human vision.

-Comparison is done using a derivation of [the SSIM algorithm](https://ece.uwaterloo.ca/~z70wang/research/ssim/).
+This tool computes (dis)similarity between two or more images using an algorithm approximating human vision.
+Comparison is done using a variant of [the SSIM algorithm](https://ece.uwaterloo.ca/~z70wang/research/ssim/).

 The value returned is 1/SSIM-1, where 0 means identical image, and >0 (unbounded) is amount of difference.
 Values are not directly comparable with other tools.
 [See below](#interpreting-the-values) on interpreting the values.